 Furthermore, a good tip and trick is to have a good sense of attention to detail as well as a good attention span.
 If you skim read or skipped that previous paragraph because it was a bit long, then you will trip up on your Epso Situational Judgement Tests.

 You should read the questions carefully.
 Some of them ask for your preferred choice and others ask you to rank choices.
 You could fall foul of simply misreading a question.

 If you are naturally nervous about timed tests then try a few online and at home.
 Teach yourself to ignore the time limit whilst still being aware of it.
 Practice with the online epso tests so that you become comfortable with reading the questions and answering them swiftly but without rushing.

 There are a great many books out there that will help you improve your skills in general, so that questions like the ones on the EPSO Situational Judgement Tests will be a breeze.
-There are books on office and manufacturing management, working relations, interpersonal skills, conflict resolution skills and negotiating skills.
+There are books on working relations, interpersonal skills, conflict resolution skills and negotiating skills.
 There are even books out there that are written specifically to help you get along better in a working environment.
 Instead of looking for cheats and tips on how to do well on a Situational Judgement Test, why not simply read up on the subject and get good at it.
 Sometimes, the things at work are common sense, especially when it comes to interpersonal skills, but if you have never been taught these things then you are going to have to go out there and read some books on the subject.
 We only grow through learning.